flox/runix/README.md

 The main benefit of runix however is that it abstracts away the plain list of arguments and guides you to correct invocations of the cli.

-**Interested?**: checkout the rustdoc for more detailed explanations.
+**Interested?** Check out the rustdoc for more detailed explanations.

 ## Future Roadmap